 Marriages are also common in the five churches that surround the square so every summer you can see many newlywed couples here.
 The tallest spire is that of Ascencion Church that is almost universally reffered to as Vytautas church after the Grand Duke who commissioned it in 1399.
 This oldest building of Kaunas lies to the south of the Rotušės Square next to a gothic residential building known as Perkūnas house.

 The churches of the square well represent every major pre-1800 architectural style.
 The southern flank is dominated by the Baroque Jesuit church (1720) and monastery with a summer terrace on top.
-West of the square covered by other houses stands another large gothic church dedicated to Saint George and a nicely repaired priest seminary with its own Holy Trinity church.
+West of the square behind historic palaces stands another large gothic church dedicated to Saint George (1490s) and a nicely repaired Renaissance priest seminary with its own Holy Trinity church (1634).
 Beyond them there is a Santakos (Confluence) park at the point where Lithuania's two largest rivers converge.

 The main Vilniaus street beside the Cathedral leads eastwards from the Rotušės square towards the New Town.
-Today it is the most important street of Kaunas with many restaurants available in its old houses.
-Going east on Vilnius street you pass the baroque God's Body church facade (unfortunately its three towers and the interior was entirely destroyed by the Soviets and only a single room now is left for celebrating mass in what effectively became a multi-storey building).
+Today it is the most important street of Kaunas with many restaurants available in its old authentic buildings.
+Going east on Vilnius street you pass the dilapidated Baroque God's Body church facade (unfortunately its three towers and the interior was entirely destroyed by the Soviets and only a single room now is left for celebrating mass in what effectively became a multi-storey building).

 After passing the underground passage there is the President's residence of interwar Lithuania with a small park.
-Now it is a museum.
+Now it hosts extensive year-long temporary exhibitions.

-Smaller and less busy streets parallel to the Vilniaus street are also a great place to stroll through and see the Old Town of Kaunas which suffered less of the post-war Soviet destruction than its counterpart in Vilnius and therefore is more intact.
+Smaller and less busy streets parallel to the Vilniaus street are also a great place to stroll and watch the Old Town of Kaunas which suffered less of the post-war Soviet destruction than its counterpart in Vilnius and therefore is more intact.
 Nemunas embankment with its modest Lutheran church (1683), gothic buildings and views over Aleksotas is another alternative.

 The New Town with its grid layout of streets dates to the late 19th century.
 This district lies entirely to the east of the Old Town.
 It was built by the Russian Empire as the administrational center of Kaunas Fortress which surrounded the city during the same era.